jagoly/sqee/README.md

 ### Licence Information

 ##### SQEE Licence
-The SQEE project is Copyright (c) 2015 James Gangure (jagoly).
-All code in the repository is released under the GNU GPL Version 3, which can be read [here](http://www.gnu.org/licenses/gpl.html).
-Any assets in this repository created by myself are released under the Creative Commons CC-BY-SA licence, which can be read [here](https://creativecommons.org/licenses/by-sa/2.0).
+The SQEE project is Copyright (c) 2015 James Gangur (jagoly).
+All code created by me in the repository is released under the GNU GPL Version 3, which can be read [here](http://www.gnu.org/licenses/gpl.html).
+Any assets created by me in this repository are released under the Creative Commons CC-BY-SA licence, which can be read [here](https://creativecommons.org/licenses/by-sa/2.0).

 ##### Bundled Source Licence
 The bundled STB_Image source, by Sean T. Barrett, is released Public Domain.
 The bundled TinyFormat source, by Chris Foster, is released under Boost Software Licence 1.0.
 The bundled Lean Mean C++ Option Parser source, by Matthias S. Benkmann, is released under the MIT licence.
+The bundled NanoFLANN source, by Jose L. Blanco, is released under the 2 clause BSD licence.